vinta/awesome-python/README.md

 * [web.py](http://webpy.org/) - A web framework for Python that is as simple as it is powerful.
 * [web2py](http://www.web2py.com) - A full stack web framework and platform focused in the ease of use.
 * [Tornado](http://www.tornadoweb.org/) - A Web framework and asynchronous networking library.
+* [Muffin] (https://github.com/klen/muffin) - Muffin is a fast, simple and asyncronous web-framework for Python 3.

 ## Permissions